FESOM/fesom2/docs/meshes/meshes.rst

     cmake -DBUILD_MESHPARTITIONER=ON -DBUILD_MESHDIAG=ON ..

 - **BUILD_MESHPARTITIONER=OFF** builds ``fesom_meshpart``, the partitioner that reads ``nod2d.out``, ``elem2d.out`` and ``aux3d.out`` and writes the ``dist_XXXX`` directories a run needs.
-Building it separately is useful when preparing meshes on a machine where the full model is not needed, and when a mesh has to be repartitioned for a different number of MPI tasks.
+This is the tool to build when all you need is to partition a mesh, for instance for a new mesh or for a different number of MPI tasks.
 - **BUILD_MESHDIAG=OFF** builds ``fesom_meshdiag``, which performs the minimal initialization required to construct the mesh arrays, writes the diagnostics file and exits without running the model.

 ``fesom_meshdiag`` is started like the model itself, from a run directory with a valid ``namelist.config``, and it uses the same ``MeshPath`` and ``ResultPath``.
-It writes ``<runid>.mesh.diag.nc`` into ``ResultPath``, containing the geometric quantities of the discretization such as the control-volume areas, element areas and the vertical grid.
-The same file is produced by a normal model run, so the utility is a way to obtain it in seconds when only the mesh geometry is of interest, for instance when computing weights for post-processing or when checking a newly generated mesh.
+It writes ``<runid>.mesh.diag.nc`` into ``ResultPath``.
+The file follows the UGRID conventions and holds the mesh connectivity, the scalar control volume and element areas, the gradient coefficients, the surface and bottom level indices and the layer depths, together with the partitioning of nodes and elements.

+A normal model run writes the same file through the same routine, but only when it starts from initial conditions; a run continued from a restart does not write it.
+The utility is therefore the way to obtain the file for an existing mesh without running the model.
 The routines that write it are documented in :doc:`/code_documentation/io_mesh_info`.